 A lot has changed since the last message posted on the website.
 Several teams of ENT doctors have visited the KCMC to further train the ENT surgeons in Moshi.
 A whole group of young, new doctors has started the ENT residency.
-Two of them will finish their training in November next year and will then go back… >
+Two of them will finish their training in November next year and will then… >

 Recently Sanna Sintonen, an ENT resident from Finland, visited KCMC.
 Below you can read a short report of her experiences at KCMC.
 When I heard about working opportunities in Tanzania, I didn´t hesitate but I signed up as a volunteer right away.
 I though it was a great opportunity to get to know the country… >